Writing Ruby/Stomp Clients with SMQueue

 ruby consumer.rb

-For each message that your producer creates you should now see your consumer print a message to the screen.
+For each message the producer creates, you should see your consumer print a line to the screen.
+That's all there is to it.